pavel1269/SudokuSolver/README.md

-SudokuSolver
+Sudoku Solver
 ============

-For solving any sudoku puzzle.
+Application written in C++ for solving any sudoku puzzle.